boeni-industries/aico/docs/roadmap/foundation.md

 - [ ] **Basic Schema**: Minimal tables for system state and config
 - [ ] **Migration System**: Simple schema versioning

+### Basic Security Layer
+- [ ] **Filesystem Encryption (gocryptfs)**: Transparent filesystem-level encryption for all database and sensitive data directories using gocryptfs (AES-256-GCM).
+All data at rest is encrypted by default, with zero impact on database functionality.
+- [ ] **Key Derivation & Secure Storage**: Argon2id-based key derivation from a user master password.
+Store derived keys in platform-native secure storage (macOS Keychain, Windows Credential Manager, Linux Secret Service).
+No keys are stored in plaintext; keys are protected by OS-level security.
+- [ ] **Master Password Setup**: Require user to set a master password on first run.
+Never store the password—use it transiently for key derivation only.
+- [ ] **Access Control Skeleton**: Add a basic access control mechanism (deny by default, allow for core system processes only).
+All access is explicit, with a foundation for future ABAC/RBAC policies.

 ## Phase 2: Core Infrastructure

 ### Enhanced Message Bus